Tongue-Tie Release Surgery Specialist in Frisco, TX

 After surgery, children may experience slight discomfort, which is manageable with over-the-counter pain relief.
 Recovery is generally quick, and many parents notice immediate improvements in their child’s tongue mobility.
 Specialists usually provide gentle stretches to prevent reattachment and improve healing.

-Depending on the child’s age and specific challenges, follow-up therapies may be recommended to support speech and feeding skills.
+Depending on the child’s age and specific challenges, follow-up therapies may be recommended to support speech and feeding skills, along with regular dental checkups.